cddoa/AWS-IAM-Cloudtrail-Lab/README.md

 The purpose of this lab is to create an AWS cloud security architecture that enforces least privilege access, monitors account activity, and alerts on suspicious logins.
 The lab leverages IAM, CloudTrail, CloudWatch and two isolated EC2 instances to simulate a secure and monitored enterprise environment.
 The setup was tested  by simulating failed logins, validating IAM policy enforcement using the IAM Policy Simulator, and confirming CloudWatch alarm triggers via email notifications.

 ## Skills and Tools Demonstrated
-* **AWS Identity and Access Management (IAM):** User groups, policies for principle of least privilege, tag-based resource access control, MFA enforcement policies.
+* **AWS Identity and Access Management (IAM):** Created user groups, policies using the principle of least privilege, tag-based resource access control, MFA enforcement policies.
-* **AWS CloudTrail:** Logging management events, integration with CloudWatch for real-time monitoring.
+* **AWS CloudTrail:** Logging management events, integration with CloudWatch for real-time alerting.
-* **AWS CloudWatch:** Creation of metric filters and alarm setup.
+* **AWS CloudWatch:** Created metric filters and alarms for automated alerting.
+* **AWS GuardDuty** Deployed and managed continuous threat detection to identify malicious activity and potentially security risks.
 * **Security Best Practices:** Principle of least privilege, MFA enforcement, real-time monitoring and alerts.

 # EC2 instances